 Generally, Germans eat their primary meal of the day at midday but the evening meal is served cold and is made up of meats, cheeses, and bread.

 The evening bread otherwise known as Abendbrot is served and eaten together as a family though everyone is allowed to assemble their open-faced sandwich to taste.

 How to make German Kaiser Rolls Video Tutorial

 - 4 1/4 cups all-purpose flour

 - 1 tsp. sugar

 - 1 1/2 cups warm water

 - 1 tbsp. salt

-- Add flour to a large bowl and form a well in the middle.
+- Add flour and barley malt (optional) to a large bowl, mix well and form a well in the middle.

 - Add yeast and sugar to the well.